baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 * Step 6: OS Updates
 * Step 7: Updating Firmware for Raspberry Pi

-## Step 5: Adding WiFi to the Zero - DONE
+## Step 5: Adding WiFi to the Zero
 If you determined to have WiFi for your RPi Zero, it can be done.
 You could [try using an ESP8266][42].
 But the ESP8266 is a WiFi (aka wireless Ethernet) to serial device